Dessia-tech/dessia_bot_template/README.md

    - **Python Version**: The minimum version of Python that your package is compatible with.
 Specify the version in the format >= followed by the version number.
    - **Author**: The name of the person or team responsible for maintaining the package.
 This should be the operations-team that will handle updates, support, and maintenance of the package.
    - **Email**: The contact email for the operations-team responsible for the package.
 This email should be monitored for any support requests, questions, or issues related to the package.
    - **Package URL**: This URL where the package's source code will be created.
-Typically, this will be the URL of the repository hosting the package (e.g., a GitLab, GitHub, or Bitbucket repository).
-Like: gitlab.com:dessia
+Typically, this will be the URL of the repository hosting the package (e.g., a GitLab, GitHub, or Bitbucket repository) - Optional.
+Like: gitlab.com:Organisation

 **Example:**